 Women's Royal New Zealand Air Force Policy and initiatives (1977-2018)

-This timeline charts the major policy changes for gender equality and related initiatives since gender integration in 1977, through to today.
+This timeline charts the major policy changes for gender equality and related initiatives since gender integration in 1977, through until today.

 Human Rights Commission Act outlaws discrimination on grounds of sex, marital status and religious belief.